Anant-mishra1729/Hash-hunt/README.md

 Reverse image searching engine based on Dhash image hashing technique.

-This dhash algorithm  is based on
+Image hashing algorithms are based on
-<a href="https://www.hackerfactor.com/blog/?/archives/529-Kind-of-Like-That.html">Kind of like that</a> by Dr. Neal Krawetzy.
+<a href="https://www.hackerfactor.com/blog/?/archives/529-Kind-of-Like-That.html">Kind of like that</a> and
+<a href="https://hackerfactor.com/blog/index.php%3F/archives/432-Looks-Like-It.html">Looks Like It</a> by Dr. Neal Krawetzy.

 # Description